Does Florida have State-Funded Health Insurance?

 Long-Term Care Help

-Florida also provides long-term care for:
+Florida offers long-term care assistance for:

 - Seniors who need nursing home care